- Application on line is available only in Hebrew in the TAU Hebrew registration website.

 Special requirements for applicants to the Faculties of Medicine, Engineering, Exact Sciences and the School of Architecture

-- Most foreign high school graduates must have successfully completed one year of the Mechina in the Natural Sciences program or one academic year in a university program which included at least one advanced mathematics course, equivalent to 5 units in the Israeli Matriculation certificate (“Bagrut”), as well as courses in the exact and natural sciences.
+- Most foreign high school graduates must have successfully completed one year of the Mechina in the Exact Sciences program or one academic year in a university program which included at least one advanced mathematics course, equivalent to 5 units in the Israeli Matriculation certificate (“Bagrut”), as well as courses in the exact and natural sciences.

 - Those holding the British G.C.E. must pass A-level exams in at least two subjects: Mathematics and the Exact or Natural Sciences (the subjects required by each faculty/department may vary, and are specified in the Hebrew website).